chadbaldwin/chadbaldwin.github.io/books.md

 X = minimum 1 hour of reading

-If I didn't read that day, I'll try to list a 1 word reason as to why I skipped that day.
-But if the day is blank...that means I was lazy and didn't do something productive that day.

-* "Blog" - chose to work on or write a blog instead of reading
-* "Class" - attended an online training class
-* "Study" - chose to study for some sort of certification exam
-* "Exam" - took a certification exam, so the day was spent prepping

 | ###  |  Jan  | Feb  | Mar  | Apr  | May  | Jun  | Jul  | Aug  | Sep  | Oct  | Nov  | Dec  |
 | :--: | :---: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 |  1   |   X   |  X   |      |      |      |      |      |      |      |      |      |      |